 GDNF is a protein that helps nourish neurons.
 It is important for learning and memory, may help with brain injuries and mood disorders, and may even increase sperm production.
-Read on to learn about its many roles (including the negatives) and various ways to boost its production.
+Read on to learn many roles of GDNF in health and disease and various factors that boost its production.

 What Is Glial Cell-Derived Neurotrophic Factor (GDNF)?

-When it comes to brains, neurons get all the love.
+When it comes to the brain, neurons get all the love.
 But what if there were other brain cell types that are more common than neurons?
 It turns out that there are: glial cells!

-As a neurotrophic factor, GDNF has three main functions.
-It is:
+As a neurotrophic factor, GDNF has three main functions [1, 2, 4]: